This isn’t about how to dress to impress in remote meetings. And let's be honest — we’ve all been lax about the slacks lately.

 We’ve learned that missing just one can have a greater impact than you would expect.

-Stating a clear purpose and an agenda for your meeting ahead of time helps set expectations of what you’re going to accomplish and why this meeting is worth (specifically) their time.
+No matter what type of meeting you have, stating a clear purpose and an agenda ahead of time helps set expectations of what you’re going to accomplish and why this meeting is worth (specifically) their time.

 Having a Purpose means more than just having a reason to meet.
 It’s your definition of the meeting’s mission.